jonnor/projects/freecad/README.md

 Allowing arbitrary Python scripts is desirable long-term, but is tricky for security reasons.

+#### Automillling

+* TODO: Make a post-processor for Shopbot.
+Seemingly only needs to replace spindle start command in the gcode?

+#### Autolaser

+* Make a post-processor for HPGL dialects like Epilog/GCC/Universal.
+* Make a post-processor for g-code dialects like grbl/Marlin.
+M106
+* Button for sending HPGL to printer device
+* Support a tool type "laserbeam".
+Can hold properties like power/air-assist
+* Automatically generate toolpath operations for objects.
+Chose which objects to be included.
+Default to everything within machine area.
+Start with things only needing cutting.
+Should automatically do inside-out cutting.

+#### CAM integration

+* Have a save-to-file for gcode, that goes via post-processor.
+If not existing already??
+* FreeCAD: Selecting integrated post-processors should be a dropdown
+* Button for sending g-code to Octoprint (and start)
+* Tool/macro for lay-flat/set Z-direction.
+Automatically put with thinnest part up
+* Tool/macro for autolayout/nesting

 #### Documentation generation

 * TODO: generate links/embeds to exported artifacts, as Markdown